 curl -sSf https://join.golem.network/as-provider | bash -

-You might be asked to modify your PATH afterwards For future terminal sessions:
+You might be asked to modify your PATH afterwards for future terminal sessions:

 echo 'export PATH="$HOME/.local/bin:$PATH"' >> ~/.bashrc

-Update your active terminal(s) with:
+Update your active shell(s) with:

 After installing all required components you will be asked to set up your node.
 If you leave them empty the default values presented in brackets will be applied.

-Node name (default=generated_name):- Type in the name of your new node and press Enter
+Node name (default=generated-name):- Type in the name of your new node and press Enter

 Ethereum wallet address (default=internal wallet):- Paste your own Ethereum address to which you have private keys stored.
-If you leave this space empty an address will be created for you on your local system.
+If you leave this space empty, an address will be created for you on your local system.

 To check your node's status and see if it is actually computing tasks from the network, open a new terminal window and type: